morganthomas/winning-arguments/winning-arguments.md

 First, it can be interpreted to refer to an activity, the activity of winning arguments, where "argument" here is used in the sense of "debate."

-Second, "winning arguments" can be interpreted as a noun phrase, where "argument" is used in the sense meaning "a series of statements designed to provide reasons to believe that some conclusion(s) are true."
+Second, "winning arguments" can be interpreted as a noun phrase, where "argument" is used in the sense of "a series of statements designed to provide reasons to believe that some conclusion(s) are true."
 In this interpretation of the phrase, "winning" is an adjective, presumably meaning something like "persuasive."

 A great deal of importance has been introduced in the preceding two paragraphs, so let's unpack them.